acorg/light-matter/data/README.md

 but in that case the true and false positive counts computed earlier will be slightly inaccurate.

+## PDB entries

+The file `pdb-20160711-entries.txt` contains details of sequences in PDB.
+This file was obtained via

+    $ curl ftp://ftp.wwpdb.org/pub/pdb/derived_data/index/entries.idx > \
+        pdb-`date '+%Y%m%d'`-entries.txt

+The file is used by `pdb-ss-fasta-to-year-categories.py`.
+If you update this file you should also change the default file used in that script.

 ## PDB obsoleted ids

 The file `pdb-20160711-obsolete.txt` contains details of sequences deleted